How LVMH's whirlwind courtship sealed $16 billion Tiffany deal

 LVMH’s bid approach was discussed by executives at the two companies in mid October, soon before the French firm launched a big factory in Johnson County, Texas, with U.S. President Donald Trump cutting the ribbon at the opening ceremony.

 On Oct.
-15, LVMH (LVMH.PA) executives had flown to New York, seeking to negotiate an agreement before Tiffany (TIF.N) reported its next results in December, one of the sources said.
+15, LVMH executives had flown to New York, seeking to negotiate an agreement before Tiffany reported its next results in December, one of the sources said.

 The urgency was driven by the fact that the Hong Kong protests and the U.S.-China trade war were expected to hit Tiffany’s results and drive down its share price, potentially luring industry rivals looking to exploit its weakness, said the source.